DarkAssassin23/Server_Connect/README.md

 Windows Installation
 ----------
-Compared to previous versions, the Windows installation has been streamlined.
-Simply run the ```install.bat``` file. and you will be good to go.
+Compared to previous versions, As of version 2.0 the Windows installation has been streamlined.
+Simply run the `install.bat` file. and you will be good to go.

-One thing to note, while you can install the program without admin privileges, you will then have to do on of the follwoing:
+One thing to note, can install the program perfectly fine without admin privileges, however, it is not recommended since if you do not run the installer with admin privileges you will then have to do one of the follwoing:

 1. Log out and log back in
 2. Open 'Advanced System Settings' -> Environment Variables, then select 'OK' and 'OK' again